Petitions for Probate; Administration of Estates

 When a person dies owning real property or other titled property interest held in their individual name, it will be necessary to file a petition for probate.
 When a decedent has a will, the petition will normally seek appointment of the “executor” (or “executrix”) named in the will.
 When there is no will, or the named executor declines to act, the petition for probate will seek appointment of an “administrator” of the decedent’s estate.
 An “executor” or “administrator” is called, more generally, a “personal representative.”
 It is the duty of the personal representative to collect all assets of the decedent’s estate, to report all assets to the probate court, to account for all income and expenses of the estate since the death of the decedent, and to request an order from the probate court, authorizing the personal representative to distribute the net assets of the estate to the beneficiaries named in the decedent’s will or, if there is no will, to those persons entitled to a share of the decedent’s estate under the laws of intestate succession.
 This process, from the filing of the petition for probate through the entry of a final decree, approving a final account and ordering the distribution of the decedent’s estate, is known as “estate administration.”
 Estate administration is also commonly known as “probate.”

 With the assistance of an experienced probate attorney, estate administration need not be a difficult process, although it may take some time to complete.
-Unless there are issues that delay the process, most estates administered by a personal representative with the assistance of an experienced probate attorney can be completed in six to eight months.
+Unless there are issues that delay the process, most estates administered by a personal representative with the assistance of an experienced probate attorney can be completed in ten to twelve months.
 One of the benefits of a properly administered estate is that the entry of an order for distribution of the estate vests title to a share of the net assets of the estate in the intestate heirs, or the beneficiaries under a will, that is legally binding and conclusive on all the world.